datacarpentry/python-ecology-lesson/_episodes/05-loops-and-functions.md

 # Load the data into a DataFrame
 surveys_df = pd.read_csv('data/surveys.csv')

-# Select only data for 2002
+# Select only data for the year 2002
 surveys2002 = surveys_df[surveys_df.year == 2002]

 # Write the new DataFrame to a CSV file